Apress/Applied-Machine-Learning-for-Health-and-Fitness/README.md

 [comment]: #cover
 ![Cover image](9781484257715.jpg)

 Download the files as a zip using the green button, or clone the repository to your machine using Git.
-Get started with [notebooks](_StartHere_.ipynb) [video course].
+Explore code [*notebooks*](_StartHere_.ipynb).
+Looking for a deep dive?
+Check my [*video course*](https://ai-learning.vhx.tv) that complements this book.

 ## Releases